 We surveyed members of CheckoutSmart in July 2020.
 The results were then compiled and summarised to existing clients who were also able to include their own questions which were reported solely to them.
-Shopper Insights is just one of the ways we deliver value to our clients.
-A bit more about us:
+Shopper Insight is just one of the ways we deliver value to our clients.
+Here's A bit more about us:

 - How do I ensure online shoppers get to see genuine online product reviews in enough numbers to maximise my sales?

 - How do I get my NPD (new product) trialled by grocery shoppers in an effective way?